 \end{theorem} Theorem~\ref{thm:ivi_generalization} is a standard type of generalization bound used to evaluate machine learning models~\citep{bartlett2002rademacher}.
-The theorem bounds the expected risk of variational inequality violation as a function of the empirical risk as observed by the data set and a constant factor that is a function of the number of points $N$ and the size of the feasible set $\bar{B}$.
-This constant factor scales in $O(1/\sqrt{N})$, meaning that as we consider larger data sets of decisions, the empirical risk provides an accurate approximation of the expected risk.
-Note that the bound holds for any estimated parameter, including the optimal $\btheta^*$.
+For any estimated parameter, the theorem bounds the expected risk of variational inequality violation as a function of the empirical risk as observed by the data set and a constant factor that is a function of the number of points $N$ and the size of the feasible set $\bar{B}$.
+This constant factor scales as $O(1/\sqrt{N})$: with larger data sets of decisions, the empirical risk provides an increasingly accurate approximation of the expected risk.